zwd2024/Beyond-the-Shadow-of-Bias-From-Classification-Head-Bias-to-Parameter-Redistribution/README.zh-CN.md

 # Beyond the Shadow of Bias: From Classification Head Bias to Parameter Redistribution

-> 论文 *《Beyond the Shadow of Bias: From Classification Head Bias to Parameter Redistribution》* 官方代码
+> 论文 *《Classification-Head Bias in Class-Level Machine Unlearning: Diagnosis, Mitigation, and Evaluation》* 的官方代码

 ---